vigneshsankariyer1234567890/tp/docs/UserGuide.md

 * `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Adding a remark to a contact : `remark`

+Adds a remark to a contact in the contact list.

+Format: `remark INDEX r/REMARK`

+* Adds a remark to the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* If the contact has an existing remark, this command will replace the existing remark.

+Examples:
+* `remark 1 r/Bought a refrigerator`
+* `remark 2 r/Need to call back for confirmation`

 ### Marking a contact as completed: `done`

 Edits and marks a person as 'Completed' in the application.